 Around the middle of May the adults begin to emerge, males a little earlier than the females.
 By the end of August, as summer fades, most of them will die.
 Very few survive the winter.

 During their short adult lives the male stag beetles will spend their days sunning themselves in an attempt to gather strength for the evening’s activities of flying in search of a mate.
 This is when you are most likely to spot them.

 Larvae feed on decaying wood.
 Adults have not been seen feeding but do take moisture from ripe fruits.

 Woodland edges, hedgerows, traditional orchards, parks and gardens.

 Humans are, unfortunately, a direct threat to the stag beetle.
 Adult beetles are attracted to the warm surfaces of tarmac and pavements, making them particularly vulnerable to being crushed by traffic or feet.
 Stag beetles have a fearsome appearance and sometimes people kill them because they look ‘dangerous’.
-We need more volunteers to help with research so that we can further understand these intriguing insects.

 Status and conservation